 The Manager is the principal investment advisor of the Fund.
 The Fund pays the Manager an investment advisory fee and reimburses the Manager for all reasonable costs and expenses incurred by it on behalf of the Fund in accordance with the terms of the Advisory Services Agreement.
-See Section 8.1 for further details with respect to the Manager.
+See section 8.1 of this Annual